oghani97/landbay_cli_programme/README.md

 1. Perform a git clone with the link in your desired directory.

+   '''
-   '''git clone {link}'''
+   git clone {link}
+   '''

-2. Navigate to the directory you have cloned the repo in
+3. Navigate to the directory you have cloned the repo in
-3. Install requirements in requirements.txt file
+4. Install requirements in requirements.txt file

    '''python pip install -r requirements.txt'''